rancheng/ranchenghistoryblogs/_posts/2015-09-13-forgetting-model.md

 ![forgetting2.png]({{site.baseurl}}/_posts/forgetting2.png)

-Here function \( \pi \) is the coefficient factor that controls update rate for \( w \).
+Here function $\pi$ is the coefficient factor that controls update rate for $w$.
 Consider this learning system, which want to keep it's lowest energy and survive, they have to filter out those unrelated information and get the rewards to survive, similar to Reinforcement Learning hey?
 I learnt the trick from this community long time before until I understood the Q and policy update trick.

 How to design such a system that seeking for low energy?
 Well, I don't know yet, but still get some hints on it.